ivanmolto/psbt/src/app/docs/quick-glossary/page.md

 Output, transaction output, or TxOut is an output in a transaction which contains two fields: a value field for transferring zero or more satoshis and a pubkey script for indicating what conditions must be fulfilled for those satoshis to be further spent.

+## output script

+A script included in outputs which sets the conditions that must be fulfilled for those satoshis to be spent.
+Data for fulfilling the conditions can be provided in a signature script.

 ## p2pkh

 Transactions that pay a Bitcoin address contain P2PKH or Pay To PubKey Hash scripts.
 An output locked by a P2PKH script can be unlocked (spent) by presenting a public key and a digital signature created by the corresponding private key.